Hazardous area and high voltage accredited auditors renewal application guide

 CPD log

-All CPD activities must be recorded in a CPD log and submitted when reapplying for accreditation.
-An example of CPD log is below:
+All CPD activities are recorded in a CPD log and submitted when reapplying for accreditation.
+An example of a CPD log is below:

-CPD items listed in the CPD log must:
+CPD items listed in the CPD log have:

-- demonstrate claims by objective evidence e.g. certified copy of course attendance, certificates, registrations for webinars, minutes of standards committees attended, agendas.
-Activities submitted to a professional body may assist.
+• references to objective evidence that demonstrate claims, e.g. certified copy of course attendance, certificates, registrations for webinars, minutes of standards committees attended, agendas.

-Note: Accredited auditors must retain all CPD evidence for a minimum of five years and provide to ESO if audited.
+Note: Accredited auditors should retain all CPD evidence for a minimum of five years and make available to ESO at renewal or if required.

 Accredited auditors must be active in conducting inspections in Queensland under the Electrical Safety Act 2002.
 Non-compliance will influence accreditation renewal.

 Accredited auditors must complete the accredited auditor inspection summary and provide this to ESO within 28 days of the final inspection.
-They must record audit details in an audit log that will be submitted to ESO when applying for re-accreditation.
+Accredited auditors are to complete an inspection log.

 Audit log